cheng-kang/react-native-lahk-marquee-label/README.md

 **Note:**

-- In Andorid, you can use both `style.width` or `flex` to layout the view.
+- In Andorid, you can use both `width` or `flex` to layout the view.
-- In iOS, use `style.width` to layout the view. `flex` layout is not supported.
+- In iOS, use `width` to layout the view. `flex` layout is not supported.

 ## Install